Vacancies: Medical Students

 - Dr Lydia Yarlott, FY2, Medway Maritime Hospital

-- Dr Richard Stevens FRCGP, Associate Director and Coach at Thames Valley Professional Support Unit and RMBF Trustee
+- Dr Richard Stevens FRCGP, Associate Director and Coach at the Thames Valley Professional Support Unit and Trustee of the RMBF

 We are grateful for the help, comments and encouragement we have received in producing this guide.
 The quotes used are genuine comments made by medical students and are used with their consent.